I’m not a fan of taxes BUT I do make an exception one day a year.

 Breakfast of Champions on November 1st

-Confession: this is what breakfast looks like in our house on November 1st and I’m sure that there are many other homes who sneak in a few pieces of their favorite treats too.
+Confession: this is what breakfast looks like in our house on November 1st and I’m sure that many other homes sneak in a few pieces of their favorite treats too.

 Some families may have more self-control than others, but I seriously doubt that anyone is sticking to 1-2 pieces the day after Halloween.